- »Don’t Make These Bounty Tournament Mistakes

 Being a big stack is great in bounty tournaments because you can eliminate everyone and claim their scalp.
 Being a short stack is awful for the opposite reasons.
 Keep an eye on your opponents stacks because although you want to call their shoves lighter, you don’t want to lose and then jeopardize your chances of winning more bounties in the future.

 $50 Million Guaranteed Bounty Series at Americas Cardroom

-Practise makes perfect in all walks of life, including poker.
-You have plenty of opportunities to practise not making bounty tournament mistakes at Americas Cardroom over the next few weeks.
+Practice makes perfect in all walks of life, including poker.
+You have plenty of opportunities to practice not making bounty tournament mistakes at Americas Cardroom over the next few weeks.